Get backlinks from our recommended provider

 Emilia Gardner bought websites from both Empire Flippers and Flippa back in 2019.
 In the video below, she gives her unbiased opinion about buying passive income websites through both companies.
 She drops a few points for you to consider as you move through the website buying or selling process.

-Ahrefs have a step-by-step video tutorial for finding and identifying undervalued websites.
+Ahrefs has a step-by-step video tutorial for finding and identifying undervalued websites.

 Zach Zorn from MoneyNomad shares in a video review what he learned from spending $49,000 buying an affiliate website: